thomasdenney/FAQ/README.md

 ###Can I write an iOS app in JavaScript?

 Yes, technologies like [PhoneGap](http://phonegap.com) and [Appcelerator](http://www.appcelerator.com/titanium/) make this pretty easy.
+If you're coming from a React background, consider [React Native](https://facebook.github.io/react-native/).

 ###Can I write an iOS app in Ruby?